Students Lead Class Prayer: 5 Tips to Get Started

 Include Student Choice in Class Prayer

 I add student choice in my classroom as often as possible, and prayer is a great opportunity for it!
-We prayer a formal Catholic prayer every day, and the student prayer leader gets to choose the prayer.
+We pray a formal Catholic prayer every day, and the student prayer leader gets to choose the prayer.
 I created a PowerPoint with popular Catholic prayers hyperlinked within the prayer format.
 When I had a Smart Board, the student would tap the prayers of his/her choice.
-Now that I’m back to the stone age with a TV and an HDMI cord, the student tells me his/her choice and I click quickly to the prayer.
+Now that I’m back to the Stone Age with a TV and an HDMI cord, the student tells me his/her choice and I click quickly to the prayer.

 The words are on the screen so students aren’t limited to memorized prayers.
-As we pray throughout the year, more prayers are memorized because everyone can say the words instead of zoning out for unfamiliar prayers.
+As we pray throughout the year, more prayers are memorized so everyone can say the words instead of zoning out when a prayer is unfamiliar.
 This also helps to make sure that students are learning the real words to the prayers instead of mumbling through the phrases.

 My favorite small detail of this PowerPoint is that I can easily change the colors for the Liturgical Season.
 The students get used to the green slides, then suddenly, Advent hits, and everything turns purple.